All Episodes

 One is a traditional Republican cut taxes, unleash the real dynamism of the country, keep tax rates low, corporate tax rates low, make us more competitive than other countries.

-At the same time he's starting to deal directly with these you know the the the trade practices of these foreign regimes who tax American goods coming in and rebate the taxes on their goods going to America.
+At the same time, he's starting to deal directly with these, you know, the trade practices of these foreign regimes who tax American goods coming in and rebate the taxes on their goods going to America.

-Look, I think the message was look, I th this is what's frustrates me about some of these never Trumper people.
+Look, I think the message was look, this is what frustrates me about some of these Never Trumper people.

-We have a list of eleven justices he'd appoint to the Supreme Court.
+We have a list of 11 justices he'd appoint to the Supreme Court.

-What I mean whatever you say everybody knows they're arguing about the what the wall means and these other things mean is no amnesty.
+Whatever you say, everybody knows they're arguing about what the wall means and these other things mean is no amnesty.

 We're going to do that.